 In physics, many problems do not have exact, analytical solutions.
 What this means is that these solutions cannot be written as exact functions.
 In fact, many of the problems we learn about in school often represent special cases where an exact answer can be calculated using pen and paper with very specific tricks and fancy footwork.
 Most problems in physics are not as simple.

 Fortunately, thanks to mathematicians, we do have a variety of tools in the form of numerical methods that can approximate, often to a very accurate degree, solutions to many of the problems in physics.
-The only drawback is that these techniques require numerous calculations to be done over and over again - maybe thousands, or even millions of times - before a solution is arrived at.
+The only drawback is that these techniques require numerous calculations to be done over and over again - maybe thousands, or even millions of times - before an approximate solution is arrived at.

-Back then, if someone wanted to perform a numerical integration technique in order to solve or model a problem, they would have to employ a team (or an unlucky individual) to sit in a room and spend their days performing the calculations over and over again.
+Prior to the mid-20th century, if someone wanted to perform a numerical integration technique in order to solve or model a problem, they would have to employ a team (or an unlucky individual) to sit in a room and spend their days performing the calculations over and over again.
 Here is a quote from “Structure and the Evolution of Stars” by Martin Schwarzchild (1958) on solving the equations of stellar structure:

 A person can usually accomplish more than twenty integration steps per day for a set of differential equations… Thus for a typical single integration consisting of, say, forty steps less than two days are needed… the entire numerical work for this fairly typical case can be accomplished by one person in one month.

 Two days doesn’t seem that bad, but an entire month?
 To make it worse, he was only talking about the relatively simple case solving for stellar structures:

 However, if extensive evolutionary model sequences including a variety of physical complications are to be derived, then numerical integrations by hand may become prohibitive and the advantage of large electronic machines will be incontestable.